-The name of the soup derives from the Russian verb "kroshitj" which means to crumble into small peaces.
+The name of the soup derives from the Russian verb "kroshitj" which means to crumble into small pieces.
 Most probably the origin of the soup goes back to medieval times.
 At that time Russians made a very simple and popular soup mixing kvas with chopped black radish and onions.

 Over time the soup was enriched with other ingredients.
 It's often believed that 'okroshka' was invented by barge haulers who worked on rivers such as Volga.
 The workers were given dried fish and kvass for lunch, but as their teeth often left much to be desired, they soaked dried fish in kvas.
-Later, to make the dish more nourishing they started adding other vegetables - baked potatoes, radishes, cucumbers
+Later, to make the dish more nourishing they started adding other vegetables - baked potatoes, radishes, cucumbers.

-The traditional okroska recipe
+The traditional okroshka recipe

 1,5 liter of Kvass